 Imbalance: Sympathetic nervous system and parasympathetic nervous system

-system.
+Your autonomic nervous system is a delicate balancing act between your sympathetic nervous system and your parasympathetic nervous system.
 Both networks involuntarily react to the environment around you.

-Your sympathetic nervous system is responsible for how your body reacts to danger and is responsible for the fight or flight response.
+Your sympathetic nervous system is responsible for how your body reacts to danger and is responsible for the fight-or-flight response.
 While your parasympathetic nervous system is responsible for maintaining homeostasis, which is your body’s built-in stability monitor.
 Think of it like a generator — making sure everything from your body temperature to your water intake is functioning smoothly.
 Your parasympathetic nervous system makes sure things are balanced.
 It works to relax you and helps conserve and restore energy.